gogins/csound-wasm/README.md

 ## Introduction

-THis directory builds and packages csound-wasm (Csound for WebAssembly).
+THis directory builds and packages csound-wasm (Csound for WebAssembly), which includes my WebAssembly build of [Csound](https://github.com/csound/csound) and a WebAssembly build of my [Csound Algorithmic Composition](https://github.com/gogins/csound-ac) library.

 This build replaces `CsoundObj.js` from the core Csound repository with my own WebAssembly build of Csound, compiled using the Emscripten LLVM toolchain.